jorgegorka/svelte-router/README.md

 </a>
 ```

+## Not Found 404

+Svelte Router redirects to a 404.html page if a route is not found.
+You need to host and upload that page to your site.
+Most hosting providers support this configuration and will serve a 404.html page automatically for not found pages so chances are you already have one.

 ## Credits

-Svelte Router SPA has been developed by [Jorge Alvarez](https://www.alvareznavarro.es).
+Svelte Router has been developed by [Jorge Alvarez](https://www.alvareznavarro.es).

 ### Contributors